ang-zeyu/infisearch/docs/src/dynamic_indexing.md

 There are certain caveats to note when using this option.
 Whenever possible, try to run a full reindex of the documents, utilising dynamic indexing only when indexing speed is of concern -- for example, updating the index immediately when writing this documentation (on saving a file).

+Note however, that the following circumstances will forcibly trigger a **full** reindex:
-This should be automatic for most use cases when specifying the `--dynamic` option: If the output folder path does not contain any files indexed by morsels, or it contains incompatible files, the end result is the same as not specifying the `--dynamic` option at all.
+- If the output folder path does not contain any files indexed by morsels
+- It contains files indexed by a different version of morsels
+- The configuration file (`morsels_config.json`) was changed in any way

 ### Collection Statistics